Narwallets/meta-pool/docs/index.md

 ## Operational costs

 Periodic calls to `distribute_staking()/distribute_unstaking()/withdraw_from_a_pool()` are required for this contract operation.
 These calls consume considerable amounts of gas that is paid by the operator account.
 To fund this operational cost, a operator's fee percentage (0.3% by default) is taken from rewards distributions.
-It can be adjusted by $META governance token holders.
+It can be adjusted by DAO governance.

 ## Maintenance

 The contract has a configurable parameter `dev_maintenance_amount`, initially 400 stNEAR, to be transferred monthly to the account `developers.near`.
-By DAO governance, this value can be increased and $META token holders can also re-direct up to 50% of maintenance funds to other maintainers and contributors.
+By DAO governance, this value can be increased and up to 50% can be redirected to other maintainers and contributors.

 ## User stories:
 ### Alice

 Alice wants to stake her NEAR with low risk, and also help the community by promoting decentralization and censorship-resistance for the network.
-Alice opens an account in the contract: meta.pool.near

-Alice stakes 750,000 NEAR.
+Alice stakes 750,000 NEAR in the meta-pool.
 Her 750,000 NEAR are distributed between the staking-pools by an automatic distribution mechanism to keep the validators balanced.
 She gets 750,000 stNEAR tokens.

 She starts earning staking rewards on her stNEAR, she can track precisely her rewards.
 She will also get $META tokens on each reward distribution.
-By having stNEAR she has tokenized her stake, she can participate in other markets, and also seh can Liquid-Unstake some of her stNEAR skipping the waiting period if the need arises.
+By having stNEAR she has tokenized her stake, she can participate in other markets, and also she can Liquid-Unstake some of her stNEAR skipping the waiting period if the need arises.

 ### Bob

-Bob already has an account in the meta-pool contract.
+Bob already has staked in the meta-pool.
 He holds 10,000 stNEAR earning staking rewards.

 Bob needs to unstake 5,000 NEAR to use in an emergency.
 He can’t wait 4 days to get his NEAR.